kldzj/which/README.md

 import { which } from '@kldzj/which';

 const path = await which('executable', {
-  // pass additional paths to search
+  // pass additional paths to search in
   paths: [join(__dirname, 'bin')],
-  // pass additional extensions to search
+  // pass additional extensions to search for
   exeExt: ['.xyz'],
 });
 ```